 El Cerebro snorted.
 “The sales from that bitty raid are going to keep us in food down here for a year.”

 Nova was about to say more, but a look from her uncle froze the protest on her lips.
-Giving Jaxon an evil stare as if her exclusion were all his doing, she started down the dark tunnel, her heavy pack swaying and looking close to toppling her over.
+Giving Jaxon an evil stare as if her exclusion were all his doing, she started down the dark tunnel, her heavy pack swaying and appearing close to toppling her over.

 The maze of tunnels was tricky, and they’d both gotten lost in them before, but Eagle could retrace his steps now even without his glasses, so they were in no danger of misdirection with him here.
 Jaxon could feel his suit’s heat volume kicking up to account for the colder temperature in the tunnels.